kelizoliva/administerusersbyrole/README.txt

 NEW PERMISSIONS

 Access the users overview page
   See the list of users at admin/people.
-Only users the can be edited will be shown.
-(This restriction is necessary to ensure that batch operations are safe; in the unusual case of cancel permission but not edit permission, then you could create a View for the sub-admin to have a list of users.)
+Only users that can be edited are shown.

 Create new users
   Create users, at admin/people/create.